MartinDM/martindm.uk/src/posts/2025-01-03-not-the-expert.md

 ### The Opportunity of Joining a New Team

-On joining a new team, I feel granted a special invincibility cloak - and I'm liable to need this more than most!
+On joining a new team, I feel granted a special invincibility cloak for a time - and I'm liable to need this more than most!

 It's that rarified window where colleagues are socially-bound to be patient, tolerant of my naïve, probing questions, and the risk of challenging current processes is reduced—sometimes even expected.

 That's just as well!
 I know as well as anyone that I’m not the fastest or cleverest developer.
-But I can ask the right questions, challenge in ways that gain traction, and spot repeating patterns that slow teams down or disempower them in delivering great outcomes for users.
+But I can ask the right questions, challenge in constructive ways that (I hope) prompt reflection, and spot repeating patterns that slow teams down them in delivering great outcomes for users.

-For me, as the new 'Expert SE' on the block, I can still find identity and credibility in demonstrating, a mindset of ownership and true product-thinking among developers...
+For me, as the new Snior ina team, I can still find identity and credibility in demonstrating, a mindset of ownership and true product-thinking among developers...

-Not a mindset of command-and-control, but coaching colleaguues toward becoming true Product Engineers where we can experiment, try new things, and improve the our ways fo working and developer-happiness.
+Coaching colleagues toward becoming true Product-minded Engineers where we can experiment, try new things, and improve the our ways of working and developer-happiness.

-It'll be a 2025 of growth for my new team, but for me personally in approaching the bigger challenges others may not approach or recognise.
+It'll be a 2025 of growth for my new team, but for me personally in identifying and approaching the bigger challenges for our teams and users.